-Should I switch to a fix and fall energy tariff in the UK?
+Should I switch to a fix-and-fall energy tariff in the UK? — July 2026

-- Compare fixed, variable and fix-and-fall options across UK suppliers
+- Compare fix vs fix-and-fall vs variable across UK suppliers

-- Quick form — get matched to suitable deals for your postcode
+- Quick form — get matched to suitable whole-of-market deals for your postcode

 Compare fix-and-fall tariffs (whole-of-market) for your home

-A fix and fall energy tariff is a type of fixed deal that can move down if the market (or price cap-linked benchmark) falls — while still shielding you if prices rise.
-Availability and rules vary by supplier, so the quickest way to know whether it’s a good move is to compare what’s actually on offer for your postcode and usage.
+A fix and fall energy tariff — sometimes marketed as a “price-protection” or “fix with a fall guarantee” deal — is a fixed-style contract where your unit rate is capped so it never rises above the rate you agree, but can be cut if the Ofgem price cap (or the supplier’s benchmark) falls.
+Availability, the exact “fall” rule and any premium vary by supplier, so the quickest way to know whether it’s a good move is to compare what’s actually on offer for your postcode and usage.

 What you’ll get from EnergyPlus